Agartha: Mission de l'Inde en Europe and the idea of an underground Agartha

-Saint-Yves described Agartha as an underground city with millions of inhabitants.
-It is ruled by a single very powerful figure, the Sovereign Pontiff, of Ethiopian origin, similar to the Brahmatma.
-The pontiff had magical powers and advanced technology, and was assisted by two others, the Mahatma and the Mahanga.
-Unlike Jacolliot, Saint-Yves claimed that Agartha still existed underground, having been moved there at the beginning of Kali Yuga 3,200 years earlier.
-Agartha keeps a constant track of the surface, is far more advanced technologically, and maintains the supposedly ideal Synarchy form of government lost by the surface since the dissolution of the "Universal Empire" in 4000 BC.
-In this version, Agartha sends its emissaries to the surface and possesses knowledge and secrets that the surface does not.
-When the world advances sufficiently, Agartha will be revealed to the world and share its secrets and treasures.
-Saint-Yves writes in the book encouragement to several heads of state to use their powers to lead to this.
+Saint-Yves described Agartha as an underground city with millions of inhabitants, ruled by a very powerful figure, the Sovereign Pontiff, of Ethiopian origin, like the Brahmatma.
+The pontiff had magical powers and advanced technology and was assisted by the Mahatma and the Mahanga.
+Unlike Jacolliot, Saint-Yves claimed that Agartha still existed underground, having moved there at the beginning of Kali Yuga 3,200 years earlier.
+Agartha keeps constant tabs on the surface, is far more advanced technologically, and maintains the supposedly ideal Synarchy form of government lost by the surface since the dissolution of the "Universal Empire" in 4000 BC.
+In this version, Agartha sends emissaries to the surface and has knowledge and secrets the surface lacks.
+When the surface world advances sufficiently, Agartha will be revealed and share its secrets and treasures.
+In his book, Saint-Yves encourages heads of state to use their powers to bring this about.

-Saint-Yves's version of the story told in this book would become the most popular and influential.
-Though the book was not republished until after his death, he alluded to Agartha in many of his other works.
-The idea of Agartha was spread through the popularity of Saint-Yves's works among Martinists, but, for a time, was only popular among a few Paris-based occultists.
+Saint-Yves's version of the story became the most popular and influential.
+Though his book was not republished until after his death, he alluded to Agartha in many other works.
+The idea of Agartha spread through the popularity of Saint-Yves's works among Martinists, but for a time was popular only among a few Paris-based occultists.
 Theosophy was gaining popularity at this time, and for some anti-Theosophists the idea of Agartha was used to counter Theosophy.